 For best result, rototill or spade the area to a depth of 10 to 15 cm.
 (4 to 6 in.).
 Eliminate drainage problems by having soil slope away from foundations, etc.

 Soil test your lawn area with the assistance of qualified service in your area.
-Then rake in fertilizer, lime, peat, compost, etc. as need to a depth of 7 to 10 cm.
+Rake and smooth the soil removing rocks, roots, and large clods, then rake in fertilizer, compost, etc. as needed to a depth of 7 to 10 cm.
 (3 to 4 in.).
-Rake and smooth the soil removing rocks, roots, and large clods.
 Roll the area lightly with a lawn roller 1/3 full of water.
 This will firm the soil surface and reveal low areas that need more soil.
 Keep the grade 2 to 3 cm.
 (1 in.) below sidewalks or driveway.

 Water the prepared area to settle soil and provide a moist base for turf.
 Moistening to a depth of 15 cm.
 (6 in.) is recommended for most soils.
 However, consult with your local TPI member regarding your specific soil needs.

 Install your lawn immediately upon delivery.
 Begin watering lawn within 30 minutes of installation.
 Turf is a living plant that requires ground contact and moisture to survive!

 In hot weather, protect unlaid turf by placing stacks in shade, covering with moist burlap sacking, and/or sprinkling.